bufbuild/protocompile/grammar/README.md

 text format.
 This means aggregate values therein may be enclosed in braces or may instead be enclosed in angle brackets (`<` and `>`).
 In aggregate values, a single field is defined by a field name and value, separated by a colon.
-However the colon is optional if the value is an aggregate (e.g. will be wrapped in braces or angle brackets).
+However the colon is optional if the value is a composite (e.g. will be surrounded by braces or brackets).

 List literals may not be used directly as option values (even for repeated fields) but are allowed inside an aggregate value.